soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The Rod Pump location is displayed in a map.
 A list of devices and their IP addresses are listed on the right-hand side.](media/completed-dashboard.png "Completed Dashboard")

-2. Press the _Done_ button in the upper right corner of the Dashboard to finish editing.
+2. Select the _Done_ button in the upper right corner of the Dashboard to finish editing.

     ![The Rod Pump location is displayed in a map.
 A list of devices and their IP addresses are listed on the right-hand side.
 The done button is circled.](media/done-dashboard-editing.png "Done dashboard editing")